mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1_validating_webhook_configuration/README.md

 ######  TypeMap

 matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
 The requirements are ANDed.
-#### reinvocation_policy

-######  TypeString

-reinvocationPolicy indicates whether this webhook should be called multiple times as part of a single admission evaluation.
-Allowed values are "Never" and "IfNeeded".

-Never: the webhook will not be called more than once in a single admission evaluation.

-IfNeeded: the webhook will be called at least one additional time as part of the admission evaluation if the object being admitted is modified by other admission plugins after the initial webhook call.
-Webhooks that specify this option *must* be idempotent, able to process objects they previously admitted.
-Note: * the number of additional invocations is not guaranteed to be exactly one. * if additional invocations result in further modifications to the object, webhooks are not guaranteed to be invoked again. * webhooks that use this option may be reordered to minimize the number of additional invocations. * to validate an object after all mutations are guaranteed complete, use a validating admission webhook instead.

-Defaults to "Never".
 ## rules

 Rules describes what operations on what resources/subresources the webhook cares about.
 The webhook cares about an operation if it matches _any_ Rule.
 However, in order to prevent ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks from putting the cluster in a state which cannot be recovered from without completely disabling the plugin, ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks are never called on admission requests for ValidatingWebhookConfiguration and MutatingWebhookConfiguration objects.